 In a healthcare setting, such as a hospital or nursing home, a MRSA infection can cause severe problems and ultimately lead to death.
 According to public records, there have been at least a dozen outbreaks of hospital-acquired infections, including MRSA, since 2008 in Florida.
 At least 490 people have suffered the consequences of these deadly bacteria.

 If you believe that you or a loved one has suffered a MRSA infection as a result of medical negligence, you may be entitled to compensation for medical expenses, lost wages, and your pain and suffering.
-Contact one of our leading personal injury attorneys today for a free legal consulation.
+Contact one of our leading personal injury attorneys today for a free legal consultation.

 MRSA Risk Factors